Skip to content

 level: info

-You can adjust the log level for all components except Kafka, those are set to info by default.
+You can adjust the log level for all components except Kafka.

 DIM configuration